Resilience-by-design in Adaptive Multi-Agent Traffic Control Systems: Attack Mitigation: A Minimax Game

 \subsection{Game Overview}

 Game Theory has been widely applied to solve a variety of security problems in computer and communication networks.
-In this paper, we design a minimax game theoretical model to describe the interactions between the ATSC algorithm and the attacker.
-By solving the game, the algorithm determines the optimal defense strategy to deploy in order to minimize the impact of the attack in the worst case scenario.
+In this paper, we design a minimax game theoretical model to describe the interactions between the AMATSC algorithm and the attacker.
+By solving the game, the algorithm determines the optimal defense strategy to deploy in order to minimize the impact of the attack in the worst-case scenario.

-The attacker can implement a mixed strategy of attack actions by targeting the traffic intersections with different magnitudes based on the estimated potential impact.
+The data corruption attacker can implement a mixed strategy of attack actions by targeting the traffic intersections with different magnitudes based on the estimated potential impact.
 This also allows the attacker to mask the effects of the attack while prolonging its duration.
 The payoff of the attack is quantified in terms of the impact on traffic flow at the target intersections.
+On the other hand, the AMATSC algorithm is not aware of the intersections being targeted by the attack, hence it must estimate the impact based on the status of the traffic network and consider the information received by each controller accordingly, even though this might entail a cost associated to disregarding some legitimate vehicle messages.
+The resilience layer proposed in this paper is agnostic to the attack strategy and aims to prepare the system to function in the worst adversarial setting without prior knowledge of attacked traffic controllers.

 The proposed game is a zero-sum game in which one player's payoff is the negation of the other player's payoff.
+The game is simultaneous, since the defense strategy is implemented regardless of the attack status and is considered as an additional security layer, which is independent from the attack detection functions in place.
 This recursively played game can be considered as a single-state stochastic game, which will be solved by stationary strategies that do not depend on history and time slots.